 I have six colours, as you decide your colours above it’s a good idea to think about depth and contrast too.
 What metals will you be working with?
 What furniture finishes etc. The Charleston Grey represents the colour of furniture and metals around my home, I like to stick around golds and antiqued bronze which works well with my neutrals.

 Please remember that once you have your colours, this is just your starting point.
 You can create interest by going up or down a few shades in your colours to create unique spaces.
-Use this as a guide!
+If you need some help choosing colours click here to have a read of this post how to choose paint colours and use this as a guide!

 Want to design a beautiful home?
 Grab The Ultimate Home Design Toolkit below.